Ambassadors of Harmony: Barbershop Harmony Society medalists

 The Ambassadors of Harmony performed their championship swan song set in 2005.

 Since 1994, the Ambassadors of Harmony Chorus has won top honors in every district chorus competition they have entered for the 5-state Central States District of the Barbershop Harmony Society (formerly known as SPEBSQSA, Inc).
-In this period the AOH acquired four 4th place, five 3rd place, and five 2nd place medals in international chorus competition, as well as the 2004, 2009, 2012, 2016, and 2023 1st place gold medals.
+In this period the AOH acquired four 4th place, five 3rd place, and five 2nd place medals in international chorus competition, as well as the 2004, 2009, 2012, 2016, 2023, and 2026 1st place gold medals.

 At the BHS international chorus contest in July 2007, the group tied for first place with the Westminster Chorus.
 The winner was then determined by the singing category score, earning AOH its first silver medal.
 The group won another silver medal in the July 2008 international contest in Nashville, Tennessee, then won their second gold medal in July 2009 in Anaheim, California.
 Their third gold medal was won in 2012 in Portland, Oregon.
-Their fourth gold medal was won in 2016 in Nashville, Tennessee, and their fifth in 2023 in Louisville, Kentucky.
+Their fourth gold medal was won in 2016 in Nashville, Tennessee, their fifth in 2023 in Louisville, Kentucky, and their sixth by a single point in 2026 in St. Louis.